Miss Anna Davies-Barrett, BA, MSc

 In 2015 I conducted an MSc research project entitled An Investigation into the Potential Effects of Site Hydrology on the Diagenetic Alteration of Bone.
 This project involved the production of thin-sections from samples of long bone taken from twenty-two individuals excavated from the cemetery site of Coronation Street, in South Shields, Tyne and Wear.
 Using light microscopy, the thin-sections were histologically analysed to determine the extent of diagenetic alteration of the samples.
 These results were used to investigate the type of hydrological environment present in the burial context.
 It was found that evidence for alteration, including extreme inhibition of bacterial attack, bone mineral dissolution, and the presence of staining and pyrite framboids, all conformed to a hydrological environment of waterlogging, resulting in anoxic conditions.
 This research demonstrates the vital role hydrology has to play in diagenetic alteration and the importance of investigating diagenesis with site-specific factors in mind.

 I presented this research at the BABAO conference in 2016, winning the prize for best student poster.
-I am currently preparing this research for publication.

 Conference Attendance and Contribution